 I recently heard a sermon preached that included the phrase, “Loved people are not anxious.”
 I pray that I will know and believe that I am loved by a good Shepherd, and, therefore, have no reason to worry.
 I pray to be more like a sheep, and that when I’m able to cast my cares upon the One who cares for me, I will find there the unimaginable grace to trust Him even more.

-Corley Shumaker serves as Assistant Campus Minister at the Baptist Collegiate Ministry at Arkansas State University.
-She loves Red Wolves football, nail polish, and flowers.
-You can find her on Twitter at @corleycline.
+Corley Shumaker is the Assistant Campus Minister of the Baptist Collegiate Ministry at Arkansas State University.
+She has an MDiv. degree from New Orleans Baptist Theological Seminary.
+Corley is married to Kevin and they recently welcomed a daughter, Ellie Joy, to their family.
+You can reach her on Twitter at @corleycline